-The scope for West Path Delivery Program in 2022 includes the Foothills Zone 8 West Path Delivery 2022 Project and the NGTL West Path Delivery 2022 Project.
-These projects consist of approximately 36 km of 48-inch diameter (NPS 48) pipeline expansions and a meter station expansion expected to be completed and in-service by Q4 2022 / Q1 2023.
+The scope for West Path Delivery Program in 2022 included the Foothills Zone 8 West Path Delivery 2022 Project and the NGTL West Path Delivery 2022 Project.
+These projects consisted of approximately 36 km of 48-inch diameter (NPS 48) pipeline expansions and a meter station expansion and were placed in-service between Q4 2022 / Q1 2023.

 NGTL West Path Delivery 2022

 View the NGTL West Path Delivery 2022 Project Fact Sheet